 What is the difference in auto insurance rates by territory in Ontario?

 If you compare the highest premium in Brampton with the lowest premium in Kingston, there is a very large difference in auto insurance premiums.
-However, if you compare the premiums in the large cities expect for Brampton, the premiums are close.
-The same can be said for the smaller cities.
+However, if you compare the premiums in the large cities except for Brampton, the premiums are close.
+The same can be said for smaller cities.

 |City (Postal Code)||Annual Auto Insurance Rates|

 |North York (M2N)||$2,385|

 |Thunder Bay (P7C)||$1,434|

 Drive with confidence, insure with ease!
 Get your personalized auto insurance quote now and hit the road worry-free.

 Will eliminating postal code discrimination lower my auto insurance rate?

 Eliminating the postal code system will not make insurance cheaper for everyone because it does not change the total costs to the insurers (repairs, injuries, and fraud).
 If you live in an area with high auto insurance rates like Brampton, you might see your auto insurance premium decrease but others will see an increase to make up for the lost premium.